A site of pilgrimage for more than 900 years.

-Buttress are Cathedral Architects to the Grade I listed Southwell Minster, managing conservation and repairs to the 12th Century building which is the county church of Nottinghamshire.
+Buttress are cathedral architects to Grade I listed Southwell Minster, managing conservation and repairs to the 12th century building which is the county church of Nottinghamshire.

 The Leaves of Southwell

 The fluid carvings of plants, animals and green men found within the Chapter House – known collectively as ‘The Leaves of Southwell’ – are of exceptional quality.
 Regarded as the best example of 13th century naturalistic carving in the United Kingdom, and indeed Europe, they are considered to be of significant global importance.

 Successive quinquennial inspections had highlighted increasing problems with a 200-year-old choir roof.
 The slate had deteriorated with many slipped slates resulting in water ingress.
 Rising damp in the Chapter House which, in addition to a lack of appropriate heating and environmental controls, was putting the carvings at risk of deterioration